 8. Red Tornado

-His wind manipulation allows him to create cyclone-type gust.
-These gusts permit him flight, super speed, and wind storm creation.
+His wind manipulation allows him to create cyclone-type gusts.
+These gusts permit him to fly, at super speed, and wind storm creation.
 Because he’s an android, he also possesses superhuman strength, intellect, and durability.
 Further to these, he also has access to computers thereby making him one of the smartest beings in DC.